dylanOshima/DisasterHelpTeam/documentation/README.md

 * Allow the messenger bot to send a message to a TIN about the RESP (Request #032402)
 * Write documentation for the old code (Request #032403)
 * Update READMEs for every folder explaining what is necesssary (Request #032404)
+* Find a way to test the code without having to set facebook and ngorok (Request #032801)